Contact UsContact Us

 How Do Expat Mortgages Differ from Other Mortgages?

-For a start, it can be harder to get a mortgage as an expat.
+For a start, it can be harder to get an expat mortgage.
 Many high street lenders won’t approve mortgages for expats, however there are some specialist lenders out there who will.

 Typical mortgage providers tend not to lend to expats because they’re not set up to follow standard procedures to assess the borrower’s overseas financial stability.